aminb00/IEDD/README.md

 - 📝 `Config`: Configuration file for setting parameters and environment variables.
 - 📝 `Utils`: Utility functions and helper scripts for various tasks.
 - 📝 `Main`: Main script to orchestrate the data processing workflow.

-## 🏆 **Potential Applications**
-- **Environmental Impact Assessments**: 🌿 Analyze daily emissions impacts on local/regional environments.
-- **Policy Formulation**: 🏛️ Support policymakers in drafting environmental regulations.
-- **Public Awareness**: 📢 Increase public awareness of emissions at the municipality level.

-## ⚙️ **Usage**
-The dataset can be used for environmental studies, policy development, and increasing public awareness.
-It offers comprehensive insights into temporal emission patterns.

 ## 📊 **2020 NH3 Emissions in Italy**
 Here is the representation of the NH3 emissions in Italy for the year 2020.
 The map shows the spatial distribution of emissions, highlighting cells with higher concentrations.